 Viber, on the other hand, has the same purple and white colored interface for all platforms, whether you are running it on PC or mobile phone.
-You just have 2 basic menus in Viber.
+You only have 2 basic menu items in Viber.
 The IM is also very easy to use but the additional video and voice calling options mess up the whole experience.
 Viber also has some limited options for Nokia S40 Symbian regarding the user experience.

 So, interface and usability-wise, I’ll give a point to WhatsApp.

 WhatsApp, now, costs nothing when you download it from iTunes, however, you have to pay $0.99 after one year for this app.
-Same works for Android, Windows, BBOS, S40 and Symbian (S60).
+The same works for Android, Windows, BBOS, S40 and Symbian (S60).

 Viber is totally free for all the platforms.
 It doesn’t even offer advertisements like WhatsApp to make your user experience comfortable.
 However, the company will be announcing some stickers that you can use after paying a small amount.